mststats/MOSAIC/README.txt

 ######  OVERVIEW   ###############################################################################################
 MOSAIC is designed to run on the linux command line.
 You will need to install "argparser" and "MOSAIC" first.
+You can install MOSAIC by running the command
+> R CMD INSTALL -l $rlib MOSAIC_1.0.tar.gz

 Try
 > Rscript mosaic.R --help
-to see how to run it.
-The only two arguments that must be provided is the name of the target population and the folder in which the data are stored (see below for details).
+to see how to use MOSAIC.
+The only two arguments that must be provided are:
+  (1) The name of the target admixed population
+  (2) The folder in which the data are stored (see below for details).
 MOSAIC may also be used in an interactive R session.
 First load the package
   > require(MOSAIC)
 then use
   > run_mosaic(target,folder,chromosomes,A,n)
 # where A is the number of unseen mixing groups and n is the number of target haplotypes.
 Specifying n larger than
 the number of haplotypes in the target file results in running MOSAIC on all of them.
 A defaults to 2 and n to 1000.

 Run
-  > plot_all_mosaic(mosaic.result,pathout="PLOTS/")
+  > plot_all_mosaic(mosaic.result,pathout="MOSAIC_PLOTS/")
-to output model plots to the folder "PLOTS/"
+to output model plots to the folder "MOSAIC_PLOTS/" This may also be done in R after loading the results of a MOSAIC run (stored in MOSAIC_RESULTS by default).

 #######  INPUTS   #################################################################################################
 There should be a folder with 4 types of input file: